hennessydoggin/jfkoehler.github.io/precalc/day2.md

 Goals:

 * Deepen understanding of functions including quadratics
-* Connect functions with modeling real world data
+* Use measures of center and spread to describe data
-* Use Technology to find lines of best fit
+* Use technology to analyze data

 ---

 Readings:

+Statistics reading?

 ---

 **Assignment:**

-In class: Quadratics from Shell, Lines of Best Fit COMAP
+In class: Center and Spread from Shell, Quadratics from COMAP

 Homework: